Chuborn/nl-aml/README.md

 How to use it
 - nl.py
-- a .txt contains amls from tzi (no need to extract the mails)(selected with a arrow key)
+- a .txt contains amls (no need to extract the mails)(selected with a arrow key)

 ![file selection](nlf.png)